-- Latex is naturally breathable
+- Latex is naturally breathable.

 See how it worked for yourself.
 I laid on my DreamCloud for a half hour in a 64-degree Fahrenheit room and observed the cooldown process using my thermal imaging camera.
 This takes, on average, 10 minutes, but DreamCloud cooled off in nine.

 If you’re reading this, you’re likely looking for a long-term sleep solution, and DreamCloud is definitely built to deliver.
-Some of the many reasons to believe it should stand the test of time include:
+Some of the many reasons to believe it will stand the test of time include:

-- Double-tufting which ties the cashmere blend cover to the memory foam base
+- Double-tufting, which ties the cashmere blend cover to the memory foam base.

-- Use of natural latex
+- Use of natural latex.

-- Use of high-dense memory foams
+- Use of high-dense memory foams.

-- Strong coil unit
+- Strong coil unit.

-If you carry a lot of weight and have struggled in the past with the development of indents, I think the investment in DreamCloud is one you’ll appreciate for a really long time.
+If you carry a lot of weight and have struggled in the past with the development of indents, I think the investment in DreamCloud is one you’ll appreciate for a long time.